-Women who live in developed countries have been arguing if feminism is still a relevant concept recently, while I would argue that we still have some inequalities to deal with when it comes to men and women.
-Overall, American, European and Australian women have it better than any time in human history.
+Women who live in developed countries have been asking if feminism is still a relevant concept, but I would argue that we still have inequalities to deal with when it comes to men and women.
+Overall, American, European and Australian women have it better than at any time in human history.
 We can vote, own our own land and property, decide if and when we want to have children and what kind of work we want to do.
-While we are still not paid equally for the same work as men and are underrepresented in government and top leadership positions, we are getting closer, and as men take on more the housecleaning/childcare responsibilities, women are less often coming home to the "second shift" of housework after their day jobs are done.
+We are still not paid equally for the same work as men and we are underrepresented in government and top leadership positions, but we are getting closer, and as men take on more the housecleaning and childcare responsibilities, women are less often coming home to the "second shift" of housework after their day jobs are done.

 And today Obama is set to (finally) sign the Violence Against Women Act, so women in the United States are even more protected against domestic violence, assault and human trafficking.